AuraOfDivinity/mnfst-docs/upload.md

 An image should be related to a property with the [image property type](./properties.md#image).
 Manifest accepts **PNG** and **JPG** images only.

-Each image uploaded will be optimized and resized into several sizes based on [your parameters](properties#parameters-1).
+Each image uploaded will be optimized and resized into several sizes based on [the property parameters](properties#parameters-1).
 By default it generates a -thumbnail- of 80x80 and a _medium_ of 160x160

 <Tabs>
   <TabItem value="sdk" label="JS SDK" default>
     ```js
     // Create a Blob from an image, adapt this step to your use case.
     const base64Image =
       'iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVR42mP8/wcAAwAB/eb7jLwAAAAASUVORK5CYII='
-    const image: Blob = base64ToBlob(base64Image, 'image/png')
+    const imageBlob: Blob = base64ToBlob(base64Image, 'image/png')

-    // Upload a new invoice.contract file.
+    // Upload the image.
-    const image = await manifest.from('cats').uploadImage('avatar', image)
+    const image = await manifest.from('cats').uploadImage('avatar', imageBlob)

     console.log(image)
     // Output: {
     // "medium": "cats/avatar/Oct2024/8dabo9qm1q4n1nk-medium.jpg",
     // "thumbnail": "cats/avatar/Oct2024/8dabo9qm1q4n1nk-thumbnail.jpg"
     // }

+    // Then you can store the path in the database.
+    const cat = await manifest.from('invoices').create({
+      name: 'Felix',
+      image: image
+    })
     ```

   </TabItem>